Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Installation Specific Information

 Welcome to Little Rock AFB!
-Our Relocation Assistance Team begins with your sponsor and involves the Airman and Family Readiness Center staff with each base relocation agency.
+Our Relocation Assistance Team begins with your sponsor and involves the Military and Family Readiness Center staff with each base relocation agency.
 Find Little Rock AFB on Facebook!
 Also, find 19 FSS on Facebook!

-Transition Assistance Program -- Provides eligible separating service members the knowledge, skills, and abilities to empower them to make informed career decisions, be competitive in a global workforce, and become positive contributors to their community as they transition from military service and reintegrate into civilian life.
-All members who have served 180 days or more on active duty orders are required to attend a "Pre-separation Briefing", five day "GPS (Goals, Plans, Success) Workshop", and one-on-one "Capstone Event" at the Airman & Family Readiness Center prior to separation/retirement.
-In addition, we also offer the following & optional two-day Transition Tracks: Accessing Higher Education, Boots 2 Business, and Career Technical.
-Other Transition Assistance Program & Career Focus workshops include: " Federal Resume", "Private Sector Resume", "Job Search in Arkansas", “Linked in or Linked Out”, “Interviewing”, &""Benefits Delivery at Discharge".
+Transition Assistance Program – This is the Congressionally mandated requirement for service members that are close to retirement or separation.
+TAP provides eligible separating service members the knowledge, skills, and abilities to empower them to make informed career decisions, be competitive in a global workforce, and become positive contributors to their community as they transition from military service and reintegrate into civilian life.
+All members who have served 180 days or more on Title 10 orders are required to initiate the transition process if they are within 24 months of retirement eligibility or 18 months of separation/end of current contract.
+There are four Transition touchpoints that need to be accomplished in sequence to meet the congressional mandate, first the one-on-one “Initial Counseling”, second the “Pre-Sep briefing”, third the three day "TAP Workshop", and the fourth is the one-on-one “Capstone”.
+The IC and Pre-Sep must be accomplished 18-24 months prior to separation/retirement.
+The TAP Workshop and Capstone must be accomplished 12 months to 90 days prior to separation/retirement.
+In addition, we also offer the following & optional two-day Transition Tracks: Accessing Higher Education, Boots 2 Business, Career and Credentialing Exploration and the DOL Employment.
+Other Transition Assistance Program & Career Focus workshops include: " Federal Resume", "Private Sector Resume", "Job Search in Arkansas", “Linked in or Left Out”, “Interviewing”, &""Benefits Delivery at Discharge".